 Our blood is the vital fluid of life.
 Its condition is of paramount importance to the state of our health.
 Blood is responsible for transporting and delivering oxygen and nutrients to every cell in the body, and for picking up carbon dioxide and waste products for delivery to the organs of elimination.
 It also carries the immune system’s white blood cells that are responsible for keeping us free of the pathogens that make us ill.

 What is Live Blood Cell and Dry Blood Cell analysis?

 Viewing live blood under a microscope is probably as old as the microscope itself.
 But it was the work of European scientists Dr Antoine Bechamp and Dr Gunther Enderlein in the mid-19th and early 20th centuries that would advance the use of the microscope, challenge the medical establishment of the day and propose new ways of interpreting what was being viewed in blood.
 Other microscopists included noted physiologist Dr Claude Bernard, who coined the term “internal milieu”, Germ Theory advocate Louis Pasteur, Californian Dr. Virginia Livingston Wheeler and Canadian scientist Gaston Naessens.
 (Dr Robert O Young PhD D.Sc: 2001: Sick and Tired)

 What can be seen through Live Blood Cell analysis?

 In Live Blood-Cell Analysis (LBA) a high-power microscope is used to analyze a drop of living blood as a diagnostic tool.
 In this test a drop of blood is placed on a glass slide, put under a dark field microscope, then projected on a video monitor to be examined.
-Blood is examined for microorganisms, fungus, yeast, toxicities, indications of allergies, vitamin and mineral deficiencies, immune system etc.
+Blood is examined for toxicities, indications of allergies, vitamin and mineral deficiencies, immune system etc.